Single sign-on (SSO)

 With this feature you can activate certain domains for auto-inviting new users from SSO.
 This means that if the new user logs in with the given SSO provider for the first time, they are automatically invited to your Workspace as well.

-When enabled, anyone that signs in with SSO to your workspace will be auto-invited to the workspace as a reviewer.
+When enabled, anyone that signs in with SSO to your workspace will be auto-invited to the workspace as a viewer.

 Once your SSO integration is successfully enabled, you can then configure the auto-invite from the same settings by enabling the domains which users should be auto-invited from.